IAmContent/public/public-java/devices/iamcontent-servo-support/src/site/md/com.iamcontent.device.servo.calibrate.md

 A _ProportionalServoCalibrator_ proportionally scales its input values to create its output values.
 This allows a _Servo_ to be created that has a meaningful range for its input value (e.g. -180.0..180.0 or 0.0..1.0), which is independent of the range of the output value; the latter range is often the raw value required by a _ServoController_ (e.g. 1000..2000, representing the pulse length in µS that should be sent to a physical servo).

 The _Calibrators_ class has convenient factory methods for creating _ServoSourceCalibrator_ objects, allowing them to be read from a JSON file.
-The default calibration file can be found at src/main/resources/servo/default-calibration.json.
+The default calibration file can be found at [src/main/resources/servo/default-calibration.json](../../../src/main/resources/servo/default-calibration.json).
 Alternatively, a _ServoSourceCalibrator_ named XXX can be obtained, which will be constructed based on the JSON file at src/main/resources/servo/XXX.json.
 Finally, the name of the default configuration can be changed from _default-calibration_ by setting the _iamcontent.servo.calibration_ System property.

+An example calibration file can be found at [src/test/resources/servo/per-servo-example-calibration.json](../../../src/test/resources/servo/per-servo-example-calibration.json).

 ---